gheorghina/gheorghina.github.io/_posts/2018-01-06-setup-solr-cloud.markdown

 ---

 There comes a day when a single search index with a single shard deployed on a single node is no longer enough for satisfying the performance requirements of a growing system.
 In this article I will not go into the details of discovering the right configuration which has to be put in place for a given context.
-This will make an entire article in itself.
+This would make an entire article in itself.

 All I can say, very briefly, is that there is no magic formula which can be generically applied to all the applications which are using search solutions.
 It always depends on multiple factors which have to be discovered with the right measurements and tests.